Note: This piece was originally published on May 21, 2015.

 The one stand-out in this roster is the man who not only has shown an ability to deal with the complexities his job brings but also balance the pragmatic with the political.
 More crucially, he has emerged as the go-to man for the government to interface with a variety of constituencies, from the media to the corporate sector to global investors all of whom matter a lot to the Modi administration.
 Step forward, Arun Jaitley.

 Given that Arun Jaitley loves cricket and has been an administrator of the game as vice-president of the BCCI it would be apt to describe him with a cricketing metaphor—he’s an all-rounder.
 He can open the innings and also come further down in the middle-order; he possesses a safe pair of hands and most of all, is a master bowler of spin.
-Just in the last one year, since the BJP was voted into power with a tremendous majority, he has held varied portfolios, ranging from Defence, Finance, Information and Broadcasting and Corporate Affairs.
+Just in the last year, since the BJP was voted into power with a tremendous majority, he has held varied portfolios, ranging from defence, finance, information and broadcasting and corporate affairs.

 Probably the most important role he has played in the last one year is as the de facto spokesperson of this government, robustly and efficiently not just defending its decisions but also explaining some of the U-turns the Modi government has had to take in the past few months, such as on the nuclear deal and the Henderson-Brooks report.
 It fell to him to first declare that this government would not be withdrawing demands on Minimum Alternate Tax on Foreign Institutions – something that the BJP had criticized during UPA’s rule – and then, when the investors showed their displeasure by selling in the stock markets, to set up a committee that would buy him some time.

-When geniuses in the Income Tax department came up with a 14-page form for all assesees which would require them to give copious details of their foreign travels, Jaitley, then travelling abroad, immediately realized that it would annoy the salaried middle-class and asked that the form be redone.
+When geniuses in the Income Tax department came up with a 14-page form for all assessees which would require them to give copious details of their foreign travels, Jaitley, then travelling abroad, immediately realised that it would annoy the salaried middle-class and asked that the form be redone.

 This is a more valuable skill than acknowledged.
 Jaitley’s colleagues in the government and in the party tend to come out fists flailing against the UPA and the Gandhi dynasty whenever they are asked a question.
 Jaitley doesn’t; he is critical of the Congress, but not in a way that sounds crude.
 The chambers of commerce and international economic summits where Jaitley is quite at home, appreciate that.